wistia/wistia-open-docs/_posts/wordpress.md

 ## Tips for Using WordPress

 *  When inserting the embed codes, make sure you are in HTML editing mode, and leave a line open above and below the embed code.
-If you switch from HTML to Visual mode, it will can add formatting tags around your oEmbed, which will cause it to break.
+If you switch from HTML to Visual mode, it can add formatting tags around your oEmbed which may cause it to break.
 Be careful of that!
-*  If you have larger resolution videos, and they are appearing smaller or squished, access the WordPress admin control panel (Settings -> Media -> Maximum Video Embed Size) and set the max to the largest size of your video ('no limit' setting doesn't work, must be actual size).
+*  If you have larger resolution videos and they are appearing smaller or squished, access the WordPress admin control panel (Settings -> Media -> Maximum Video Embed Size) and set the max to the largest size of your video ('no limit' setting doesn't work, must be actual size).

 ## Styling Your Embed in WordPress

-To center your video in WordPress, you will first use an outer div with the style "text-align: center".
-Then, add the inline-block styling to the video div (see the code below, the "style" attributes in both divs can be copied to your own page).
+To center your video in WordPress, you will first use an outer div with the style `text-align: center;`.
+Then, add the `inline-block` styling to the video div (see the code below, the "style" attributes in both divs can be copied to your own page).

 {% codeblock center-wordpress.html %}
 <div id="the_video" style="text-align: center;">